security-assignments/security-assignments.github.io/milestone4.md

     You can use [this Excel spreadsheet file](/security-assignments/assets/files/Risk_assessment_table.xlsx) as a template.

-2. For each information type, use the information in [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf) (particularly Table 1) to write about the potential impact to the organization if the Milestone 2 server was breached containing these information types.
+2. For each information type, use the information in [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf) (particularly Table 1) to describe the potential impact to the organization if the Milestone 2 server was breached containing these information types.

-3. For each weakness you identified in Section 3 of your penetration test report, find controls that mitigate these weaknesses from Table D-2: "Security Control Baselines" from [NIST Special Publication 800-53: "Security and Privacy Controls for Federal Information Systems and Organizations"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).
+3. For each weakness you identified in Section 3 of your penetration test report, research controls that mitigate these weaknesses from Table D-2: "Security Control Baselines" from [NIST Special Publication 800-53: "Security and Privacy Controls for Federal Information Systems and Organizations"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf), as well as other outside sources.

-    Explain in your assessment how these controls would mitigate each vulnerability you identified in Milestone 2.
+    Explain and justify in your assessment how these controls would mitigate each vulnerability you identified in Milestone 2.

 ## Written Report Deliverable